akshat311/MIDAS-RA-Task/README.md

 For analyzing the results, since class imbalance is very high, weighted F1 score was used.</br>
 On the test set, an F1 score of <i><b>0.97</b></i> was obtained.</br>
 The classification report and graphs for losses and accuracy during training are also present in the python notebook.

+# Further Ahead

+For increasing the accuracy of the model, further hyperparamter tuning can be done. </br>
+Also, information can also be extracted from the other columns and passed onto the model.
+Since a very good accuracy was obtained and due to time constraint, for now only the product description was used for prediction.</br>
+HD embeddings, introduced by Kanerva can also be used instead of pretrained GloVe embeddings, using which can hopefull increase the F1 score to 0.99</br>
+HD embeddings require a lot of computing power to run which couldn't be run on my local machine for such a big dataset.
+Otherwise, I would have experimented with it too.